AlexPurhalo/kottans-ruby-2016-assignment-front-end/README.md

 <h3>Progress</h3>
 <ul>
-	<li>visit http://localhost:8080 and ensure that you see text from App component that now nested in routes</li>
+	<li>visit http://localhost:8080 and ensure that you see text from NewMessage component</li>
 </ul>